kv0906/vibeos/.os/SYSTEM.md

-# SYSTEM.md — Universal Principles
+# SYSTEM.md — Core Beliefs

 > The foundation.
+What we believe.
 Role-agnostic.
-Everyone starts here.

 ---